SAC-lab-UiT/Endogenous-IL-1-receptor-antagonist-restricts-healthy-and-malignant-myeloproliferation/README.md

 scRNA-seq data and analysis of Myeloid, LSK and Stromal cells are provided in their corresponding folders.

-Contributors: Vincent Cuminetti, Carlos Torroja, Itziar Cossío, Andrea Rubio, Peter Utnes, Christopher G. Fenton, Fátima Sánchez-Cabo, Endre Anderssen, Andrés Hidalgo & Lorena Arranz
+Contributors: Vincent Cuminetti, Carlos Torroja, Itziar Cossío, Andrea Rubio, Peter Utnes, Christopher G. Fenton, Fátima Sánchez-Cabo, Endre Anderssen, Andrés Hidalgo & Lorena Arranz.

-Requests for support in using this code should be adressed to lorena.arranz@uit.no
+Requests for support in using this code should be adressed to lorena.arranz@uit.no.